pinchese/pcth-landing/README.md

-# Penny's Landing Theme
+# Solar
-A theme for Powercord based on the colors found on the [landing page](https://discord.com/)
+A solarized theme for Discord, inspired by the [Discord landing page](https://discord.com/).

+Compatible with Light mode and Dark mode.